 - Convert XML to text, CSV, LDIF, ISAM, etc.

-- Encrypt or de-identify fields in an XML file
+- Mask, encrypt or otherwise de-identify fields in an XML file

 - Load XML data to a spreadsheet or database